svg-net/SVG/Docs/articles/GettingStarted.md

 .NET Core does not support GDI+ out of the box for non-Windows systems.
 For Mac and Linux you need to add a special compatibility package.
 This is not included in the packages by default, since this would break rendering on Windows systems.

-I you distribute your application as platform independent, you might want to add the following instructions (or a reference to this guide) in your installation instructions to aid Mac and Linux users that want to utilize your application/library.
+If you distribute your application as platform independent, you might want to add the following instructions (or a reference to this guide) in your installation instructions to aid Mac and Linux users that want to utilize your application/library.

 ### Linux (Ubuntu)
-For Linux you need to install `libgdiplus` from the `quamotion/ppa` feed on your machine/container:
+For Linux, you need to install `libgdiplus` from the `quamotion/ppa` feed on your machine/container:
 ```
 sudo add-apt-repository ppa:quamotion/ppa
 sudo apt-get update